-Complexity is an ambiguous term referring to some of these ideas: chaos theory, cellular automata, genetic algorithms, networks, system dynamics, and complex systems.7 A dynamical system is either:8
+Complexity is an ambiguous term referring to some of these ideas: chaos theory, cellular automata, genetic algorithms, networks, system dynamics, and complex systems.9 A dynamical system is either:10

-- a flow, defined by a vectorfield (a system of autonomous ordinary differential equations) defined on a state space, S, - \bullet a cascade, defined by a reversible endomorphism of S, or - \bullet an iteration, defined by an arbitrary endomorphism of S.
+- a flow, defined by a vectorfield (a system of autonomous ordinary differential equations) defined on a state space, S, - a cascade, defined by a reversible endomorphism of S, or - an iteration, defined by an arbitrary endomorphism of S.

-The state space in general is a finite-dimensional differentiable manifold, but here we will consider only the special case, $S \subset \mathbb{R}^n$ (cartesian n-space).
+The state space in general is a finite-dimensional differentiable manifold, but here we will consider only the special case, an open set $S \subset \mathbb{R}^n$ (cartesian n-space).